wrf/supermatrix/README.md

 # supermatrix #
 scripts to add new proteins to alignment using hmms, and simple diagnostics/visualizations

-## add_taxa_to_align ##
+## add_taxa_to_align.py ##
 Script to add new taxa to an existing protein supermatrix alignment.
 Proteins from new taxa are untrimmed, though a trimming step may be implemented.
 Input alignments could be in a number of formats, as a supermatrix with a separate partition file, or individual alignments as separate files.
-Multiple new taxa can be added with `-t`, as space-separate protein files (could be gene models or translated from transcriptomes).
-By default, only the single best hit is taken (changed with `-m`), and is renamed to the corresponding species given in `-T`.
-Species names from `-T` and files from `-t` must be in the same order.
-Several folders with many intermediate files are generated (`-d`, `-I`, and `-S`), in case it is needed to re-examine later.
-For alignment format (`-f`), most cases *phylip* format is actually *phylip-relaxed*.
+* Multiple new taxa can be added with `-t`, as space-separate protein files (could be gene models or translated from transcriptomes).
+* By default, only the single best hit is taken (changed with `-m`), and is renamed to the corresponding species given in `-T`.
+* Species names from `-T` and files from `-t` must be in the same order.
+* Several folders with many intermediate files are generated (`-d`, `-I`, and `-S`), in case it is needed to re-examine later.
+* For alignment format (`-f`), most cases *phylip* format is actually *phylip-relaxed*.
+* By default, the e-value cutoff is determined uniquely for each gene based on the lower limit of that hmm against the original gene set.
+This is to reduce the chance of finding out-paralogs.
+However, a static e-value cutoff for `hmmsearch` can be given using `-e`.
+* To generate the new supermatrix with the added taxa, specify the name of the new file with `-U`.
+A new partition file will be automatically generated if `-U` is specified.

-`add_taxa_to_align.py -a philippe2009_FullAlignment.phy -i philippe2009_partitions.txt -t ~/genomes/apis_mellifera/amel_OGSv3.2_pep.fa -e 1e-20 -T Apis_mellifera -f phylip-relaxed -U philippe2009_w_amel.aln`
+`add_taxa_to_align.py -a philippe2009_FullAlignment.phy -i philippe2009_partitions.txt -t ~/genomes/apis_mellifera/amel_OGSv3.2_pep.fa -T Apis_mellifera -f phylip-relaxed -U philippe2009_w_amel.aln`

 Requires [BioPython](http://biopython.org/wiki/Download), [hmmsearch and hmmbuild](http://hmmer.org/), and [mafft v7.3.10](http://mafft.cbrc.jp/alignment/software/source.html), though could be modified to use any aligner.
 Older versions fo mafft are compatible if using the `-r` option  (current script requires an option in v7.3), which skips the mafft alignment-trimming step.

 Binaries are assumed to be in the user's PATH.
 This can be changed with the options `--mafft`, `--hmmbin`, and `--fasttree`.
 Both `--mafft` and `--fasttree` should point to binaries, but `--hmmbin` points to a folder containing both hmmsearch and hmmbuild.

-`add_taxa_to_align.py -a philippe2009_FullAlignment.phy -i philippe2009_partitions.txt -t ~/genomes/apis_mellifera/amel_OGSv3.2_pep.fa -e 1e-20 -T Apis_mellifera -f phylip-relaxed -U philippe2009_w_amel.aln --mafft ~/programs/mafft --hmmbin ~/programs/`
+`add_taxa_to_align.py -a philippe2009_FullAlignment.phy -i philippe2009_partitions.txt -t ~/genomes/apis_mellifera/amel_OGSv3.2_pep.fa -T Apis_mellifera -f phylip-relaxed -U philippe2009_w_amel.aln --mafft ~/programs/mafft --hmmbin ~/programs/`

 ## check_supermatrix_alignments.py ##
 Quick diagnostic script to check matrix occupancy.
 Adjust format accordingly based on the alignment using the `-f` option.
 As above, in most cases *phylip* format is probably *phylip-relaxed*.